Keshabh/HTML-CSS-Projects/README.md

 # HTML-CSS-Projects
-This contains all my Html and Css mini projects
+This contains all my Html and Css mini projects as well ass some jpeg files for projects